Introduction to Mesh Tool In Illustrator

 Once the anchor points are selected, use the eyedropper tool to select the topmost part of the original image, and once you click on that part, you will get the desired highlighted color on the object, as shown in the below image.

 The Top Highlighted Section

 Similarly, select the anchor points where you want to highlight or give a darker shade to the object as in the original image.
-In the below screenshots you can see how much depth you can give to your object using the gradient mesh tool.
+You can see how much depth you can give to your object using the gradient mesh tool in the below screenshots.

-Selection The Anchor Points For The Central Part
+Selection of The Anchor Points For The Central Part

 The Tip And The Bottom(The Final Image)